teja-paduri/Expense_Management/Sprint3/Sprint3.md

 The backend application requires the following packages to run.

 * Go Lang must be installed in your system.
 It can be installed using [Go Lang](https://go.dev/doc/install).
 * Currently we are using go version `go1.17.3 darwin/amd64`.
+Check Go version using the command `go version`.
 * Along with Go Lang, we are using **Gorm** to integrate our application to the SQLite Database.
 * And, we **mux** must be installed to access the router objects and send http requests to the frontend.
 * For testing APIs locally, Postman application is being used.